UPS Foundation Professor of Gerontology, Policy and Planning

-Jon Pynoos is the UPS Foundation Professor of Gerontology, Policy and Planning at the Andrus Gerontology Center of the University of Southern California.
-He is also Director of the National Resource Center on Supportive Housing and Home Modification, and Co-Director of the Fall Prevention Center of Excellence which is funded primarily by the Archstone Foundation.
+Jon Pynoos, PhD, is the UPS Foundation Professor of Gerontology, Policy and Planning at the USC Leonard Davis School of Gerontology.
+He is also Director of the Fall Prevention Center of Excellence.

-Dr. Pynoos has spent his career researching, writing, and advising the government and non-profit sectors concerning how to improve housing and long term care for the elderly.
+Pynoos has spent his career researching, writing, and advising the government and non-profit sectors concerning how to improve housing and long-term care for the elderly.
 He has conducted a large number of applied research projects based on surveys and case studies of housing, aging in place and long-term care.
 He teaches courses on Social Policy and Aging.

-Dr. Pynoos has been awarded both Guggenheim and Fulbright Fellowships.
-Before moving to USC in 1979, Dr. Pynoos was Director of an Area Agency on Aging/Home Care Corporation in Massachusetts that provided a range of services to keep older persons out of institutional settings.
-He holds undergraduate, Master’s and Ph.D. degrees from Harvard University where he graduated Magna cum Laude.
+Pynoos has been awarded both Guggenheim and Fulbright Fellowships.
+Before moving to USC in 1979, Pynoos was Director of an Area Agency on Aging/Home Care Corporation in Massachusetts that provided a range of services to keep older persons out of institutional settings.
+He holds undergraduate, Master’s and PhD degrees from Harvard University where he graduated Magna cum Laude.

 The UPS Professorship

 In 1982, The UPS Foundation, a philanthropic program of the United Parcel Service, created two professorships at USC, one in law and one in gerontology, from an endowment they had created in the early 1970s to support research in justice and aging.
 The professorship in gerontology is designed for scholars who conduct research in policy issues related to aging, Jon Pynoos, PhD, is the second faculty to be appointed the UPS Professor in Gerontology at USC.